Review of DevOps implementation results in 2018

 Hiring external help to shorten the DevOps adoption time

 The process described above can be performed by any enterprise with a strong internal IT department team.
 The only downside is the longevity of the process, as old customs die hard.
-Therefore, many companies opt for external IT consulting services from Managed Services Providers, who help establish Centers of Excellence and implement DevOps culture in the company much faster.
+Therefore, many companies opt for external IT consulting services from, who help establish Centers of Excellence and implement DevOps culture in the company much faster.
 IT Svit is one of such companies and we have ample experience with delivering the expected results and providing full-scale digital transformation to companies of all sizes.

 Case 1 — Allianz Insurance UK DevOps adoption